Darius Boyd: 2019

 On 30 August 2019, Boyd was selected at Wing for the Queensland Maroons Team of the Decade.

 At the end of the 2019 regular season, Brisbane finished in 8th place on the table and qualified for the finals.
 Boyd captained the club in their elimination final against Parramatta which Brisbane lost 58–0 at Western Sydney Stadium.
 The defeat was, at the time, Brisbane's biggest ever loss and the biggest loss in finals history which eclipsed Newtown's record when they defeated St George 55–7 in 1944.

 2020

 On 6 March 2020, Boyd announced that he would retire at the end of the 2020 NRL season despite having one year left to run on his contract.
 He was the final member from the club's 2006 premiership team to retire.

 In round 20 of the 2020 NRL season, Boyd sustained a career-ending injury against rivals North Queensland at Suncorp Stadium.
 Boyd scored a first half try as the Broncos lost the match 32–16.

 Post playing

 On 4 October 2024, Boyd revealed that he had departed the Broncos after the exit of former coach Kevin Walters.
 Boyd had been working with the teams outside backs as a mentor.

 On 5 February 2025, the Queensland Maroons announced that Boyd had been named the coach of the Queensland Under 19 men's team.
+That year, he led the side to their first win in the fixture since it's reinstatement in 2022, winning again in 2026.
+In 2026, he was head coach of the Broncos' under-21 NRLQ Series side.

+On 3 September 2026, Boyd was announced as the head coach of the Queensland State of Origin men's team, following Billy Slater's departure.
+He signed a contract covering the 2027 and 2028 series.